Power Automate – Create Power BI Workspace

 https://analysis.windows.net/powerbi/api

 Your flow is now ready to test.
 Hopefully when you do this it all works and you get green ticks.
 But when you go to Power BI the workspace is not listed in workspaces you can see.
-This is due to the workspace was created by the service account, so the service account is the admin, not you.
+This is because the workspace was created by the service account, so the service account is the admin, not you.
 So the next step is to add a workspace admin.

 Add Workspace Admin